 Where to stay: Find a great Airbnb in Hudson

 Best Outdoor Getaway: Harriman State Park, New York

 There’s plenty of great hiking and camping to do near NYC, but Harriman State Park—the second-largest state park in New York with over 47,000 acres and more than 200 miles of hiking trails—has it all.
 There are waterfalls, expansive views from atop Long Mountain, hammock-friendly trees by the lake, and few, if any, passersby to interrupt the peace and quiet.

-For accommodations, choose between a cabin at the Harriman Outdoor Center, setting up camp at the park’s rustic Sebago Cabins, or booking the Adirondack Mountain Club’s Camp Nawakwa, then hike the moderate 4.5-mile Pine Meadow Trail that skirts a spectacular lake with boulders made for meditating or just cliff jumping.
-Post-hike, unwind at nearby coffee shop The Village Blend for a latte and croissant around one of the outdoor fire pits.
+For accommodations, choose between a cabin at the Harriman Outdoor Center, setting up camp at the park’s rustic Sebago Cabins, or booking the Adirondack Mountain Club’s Camp Nawakwa, then hike the moderate 4.5-mile Pine Meadow Trail that skirts a spectacular lake with boulders made for meditating or cliff jumping.
+Other activities include boating, fishing, and ice skating in winter, to cover all seasons.
+Post hike, unwind at nearby coffee shop The Village Blend for a latte and croissant around one of the outdoor fire pits.

 Where to stay: Find a great Airbnb by Harriman State Park